reframedultimate/ReFramed-plugin-stats/README.md

   - **Neutral Wins**: Number of times a player won neutral
   - **Neutral Losses**: Number of times a player lost neutral
   - **Non-Killing Neutral Wins**: Number of times a player won neutral and it didn't lead to a kill (opponent was able to reset neutral again)
-  - **Stocks Taken**: Number of times a player won neutral and got a kill
+  - **Stocks Taken**: Number of times a player won neutral and got a kill (This of course, will not count SDs as a kill)
+  - **Self Destructs**: Number of times a player dies, but was not killed.
   - **Neutral Win%**: Measure of how much more a player was able to win neutral vs their opponent
   - **Average Damage / Opening**: The average amount of damage a player does for every time they get an opening
   - **Stage Control**: Measure of how much time a player has controlled center stage over their opponent, in percent